darkfall/ShowInEditor/readme.md

 __Nested Object__

-If you want nested object (such as a custom struct) also showing in the inspector, the type of the object must also be decorated by the [ShowInEditor] attribute.
+If you want custom structs/classes/components also showing in the inspector, the type of the object must also be decorated by the [ShowInEditor] attribute.
 For example:

         [ShowInEditor]
         class SimpleClass